djmarland/djmarland.github.io/_drafts/frameworks.md

 <h2>Silex</h2>
 Silex is a microlibrary.
 It practically only does routing, which sounded perfect for what I want.
 I was able to craft my business logic as a set of services and domain models.
 With a fair bit of coercing I was able to attach the Doctrine DBAL.
-I was avoided the ORM at first because I didn't want my domain models to be populated with knowledge of where they are stored.
-Also Doctrine ORM tries very hard to make you use annotations, which I find an evil concept in PHP, a language that doesn't natively support them.
+I avoided the ORM at first because I didn't want my domain models to be populated with knowledge of where they are stored.
+Also Doctrine ORM tries very hard to make you use annotations, which I find an evil concept in PHP - a language that doesn't natively support them.
 However session and user management was a serious pain.
 Silex is good in that it is compatible with Symfony components so you can pull in providers as you need.
 I was getting very pleased with my Silex app in that it was fully unit tested with code coverage and code sniffer reports being generated, as well as proper database